Think This Improvement Area is Right for Your Lake?

 In addition to the above, natural shorelands also:

-- Provide shade from the sun and relief from the wind
+- Provide shade from the sun and protection from the wind

 - Reduce noise and dust